rserickson92/finance-network/README.md

 #Running

+Note: Steps 2 and 3 should only be necessary once.
+1. Go to the root directory of the project
+2. Run "bundle install", this will install dependencies.
+3. Run "rake db:migrate" to prepare the database tables.
+4. Run "rails server"
-Once the project is unzipped, go to the root directory of the project.
-Run "rails server".
-Assuming all goes well, open a browser (I recommend Chrome, this is what I developed with) and navigate to localhost:3000.
+5. Open a browser (I recommend Chrome, this is what I developed with) and navigate to localhost:3000.
 You should see a blank page.
 From here, the page will be populated whenever you submit POST requests to the endpoints.
-Unfortunately this is not in real-time.
+Unfortunately this is not in real-time... yet.

 # Data Models
-I store the JSON data sent to the API endpoints in Rails's default SQLite database.
-The fields are almost exactly the same, with some type conversions for convenience (e.g. I store the floats as ints).
+I store the JSON data sent to the API endpoints in Rails's default SQLite database in an Agent table and an Event table.
+The fields are almost exactly the same.
+I did some type conversions for convenience (e.g. I store the floats as ints).